ipums/hlink/sphinx-docs/link_tasks.md

 ### Overview

 Run the linking algorithm, generating a table with potential matches between individuals in the two datasets.
+This is the core of hlink's work and may take the longest of all of the tasks.
+To reduce the total number of comparisons needed during matching, blocking may be performed to separate records into buckets before matching.

 ### Task steps

-* Step 0: Perform blocking, exploding any columns that need it.
+* Step 0: Perform blocking, separating records into different buckets to reduce the total number of comparisons needed during matching.
+Some columns may be "exploded" here if needed.
-* Step 1: Run the matching algorithm, outputting potential matches to a `potential_matches` table.
+* Step 1: Run the matching algorithm, outputting potential matches to the `potential_matches` table.
 * Step 2: Score the potential matches with the trained model.
 This step will be automatically skipped if machine learning is not being used.

+### Related Configuration Sections

+* The [`potential_matches_universe`](config.html#potential-matches-universe) section may be used to provide a universe for matches in the form of a SQL condition.
+Only records that satisfy the condition are eligible for matching.
+* [`blocking`](config.html#blocking) specifies how to block the input records into separate buckets before matching.

 ## Household Matching